JamesSkemp/words/content/post/two-things-you-can-learn-watching-tv-adverts.md

 +++
-title = "Two things you can learn watching tv adverts" summary = "Two things you'll learn as you watch adverts on the tele." draft = false comments = true date = "2007-10-09T21:30:00-05:00"
+title = "Two things you can learn watching tv adverts" description = "Two things you'll learn as you watch adverts on the tele." draft = false comments = true date = "2007-10-09T21:30:00-05:00"